 Industrial activities are found in various in-town and rural locations scattered in different parts of the Island, notably in the Airport Business Park.
 Traditional industries include farming and fishing.
 Although at reduced levels from previous generations, they contribute to the character of the Island and its appeal to visitors.

 Martha's Vineyard has a considerable number of home businesses throughout the Island.
-The location of employment is also dispersed across the Island due to the businesses and activities related to the construction, renovation, maintenance, and landscaping of properties.
+Place of employment is also dispersed due to the businesses and activities related to the construction, renovation, maintenance, and landscaping of properties.

 Growth of Business Establishments